-Brian Pate is looking forward to catching up on his sleep.
-A Forest Planner at West Fraser’s Chetwynd Forest Industries mill, Brian burned up many nights and weekends this spring in a race against time.
+Brian Pate, a Forest Planner at West Fraser’s Chetwynd Forest Industries mill, burned up many nights and weekends in the spring of 2014 in a race against time.
 It was his responsibility to complete the construction of a maternity pen to protect vulnerable pregnant Klinse-Za caribou herd mothers and their newborn calves from predators in West Fraser’s operating region in Chetwynd, B.C.

-Caribou numbers in the Klinse-Za herd have dropped to under 20 animals.
-A multi-stakeholder project team including the West Moberly and Saulteau First Nations, the Government of B.C. and industry partners Spectra Energy, Walter Energy, TransCanada, Teck and West Fraser have been working together on solutions to improve the survival of Klinse-Za caribou.
+At the time, caribou numbers in the Klinse-Za herd had dropped to under 20 animals.
+A multi-stakeholder project team including the West Moberly and Saulteau First Nations, the Government of B.C. and industry partners Spectra Energy, Walter Energy, TransCanada, Teck and West Fraser joined forces on this solution to improve the survival of Klinse-Za caribou.

 In late March, four helicopters supported a 22 person team to capture the pregnant caribou, aiming to minimize stress on and safely transport the animals.
 10 pregnant females were enclosed in a protective, screened area within their natural calving range.
 The animals have been successfully switched from their traditional lichen diet to a nutrient-rich pellet ration to support the gestation of healthier, larger calves to help give them a better chance for survival.